canalplus/rx-player/doc/api/loadVideo_options.md

          `getLicense` is retried on error or on timeout before we fail on a `KEY_LOAD_ERROR`
        - `timeout` (`Number`|`undefined`) (default: `10000`): timeout, in ms,
          after which we consider the `getLicense` callback to have failed.

+         Set it to `-1` to disable any timeout.

   - ``serverCertificate`` (``BufferSource|undefined``): Eventual certificate
     used to encrypt messages to the license server.